Xilmi/Rotp-Fusion/DetailedChanges.md

 ## What's New

+25-05-02 (BR)
+- Species Setup Panel: The leader's name no longer changes when returning from the Galaxy Setup Panel.
+- Game Diplomacy: The leader's name can now be changed.
+(Click on "Leader")

 25-05-01 (BR)
 - Combat result: Fixed possible crash when double-clicking Exit.
 - Design UI: Fixed "Keep Ship Design Name" not alway keeping.